monasx0/TryHackMe-Cybersecurity101/john-the-ripper/john-the-ripper-basics.md

 ## Task 8 - Custom Rules

 ### Custom Rules in John the Ripper
 As you explored **Single Crack mode**, you may have noticed that many **passwords** follow reusable and predictable patterns.
-Often, users apply the same transformations repeatedly—such as capitalising the first letter or appending numbers and symbols.
+Often, users apply the same transformations repeatedly—such as capitalizing the first letter or appending numbers and symbols.
 Custom rules in **John the Ripper** allow you to formalise these observations by defining your own mangling rules, which John then uses to generate password candidates dynamically.

 ### Where Custom Rules Are Defined
 Custom rules are stored in the `john.conf` configuration file.